Building Our Community

 • Launched in 2022, the Camden Food Fund (CFF), a component fund at the Community Foundation of South Jersey, was created to build wealth, increase capacity, and contribute to improved food security and health impacts for Camden residents through the creation of a community driven and governed impact investing food fund.
 An impact investing fund is capitalized by mission-driven investors who put investment or grant dollars into the fund to advance a mission objective.

-For our first round of funding, we are providing loans made possible through support from the Campbell Soup Foundation.
-The Fund aims to learn from this early stage and raise a larger fund, enabling us to make more loans and grants available to invest in Camden businesses.
+For our second round of funding, we are providing loans made possible through support from the Robert Wood Johnson Foundation.
+The Fund aims to learn from these pilots to raise a larger fund, enabling us to make more loans and grants available to invest in Camden businesses.

 • The Camden Food Fund will provide capital to new and existing business owners who reside in the city of Camden, have faced obstacles to accessing the capital needed to start and grow their businesses, and who participate in or help to advance a healthy, equitable local food economy.
 The CFF has a preference for investing in for-profit entities but will consider nonprofit investments with strong impact alignment.